• Skip to main content

 I am sure this wasn’t occurring, but unhelpful catastrophizing of a phone call, made me think this was more than possible.

-With my depression, I am forced to make phone calls to my insurance company to understand where I stand.
+While I am dealing with depression, forced to make phone calls to my insurance company to understand where I stand.
 I am searching for answers as to why certain activities are not covered related to mental illness unless I do it their way.
 Without depression, their way would most likely be a snap.

 But getting on the phone to face these issues is daunting for me with my depression.